Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: EM algorithm for estimating the parameters of the model

 \end{itemize} The parameters are collected in the probability vector $\rrr = (r_1 ,\dots ,r_k)$ and the $k\times k$ symmetric probability matrix $\PP =(p_{ab})$.
 We could as well consider the affinity matrix, but it does not make much difference as $n$ is fixed now.

 Here the $n\times n$ symmetric, 0-1 adjacency matrix $\A =(a_{ij})$ of $G$ represents a statistical sample.
 There are no loops, so the diagonal entries are zeros, whereas the independent off-diagonal entries are considered as an i.i.d. sample.
 Based on $\A$, we want to estimate the parameters $\rrr$ and $\PP$ of the above $SBM_k$ model.

-Here $\A$ is the incomplete data specification as the cluster memberships are missing.
-Therefore, it is straightforward to use the \textit{Expectation-Maximization}, briefly EM algorithm, for parameter estimation from incomplete data.
+In fact, $\A$ is the incomplete data specification as the cluster memberships are missing.
+Therefore, it is straightforward to use the EM algorithm for parameter estimation from incomplete data.

 First we complete our data matrix $\A$ with latent membership vectors $\Dada_1 ,\dots ,\Dada_n$ of the nodes that are $k$-dimensional i.i.d. $Poly (1,\rrr )$ (multinomially distributed) random vectors.
 More precisely, $\Dada_i =(\Delta_{1i},\dots ,\Delta_{ki} )$, where $\Delta_{ai} =1$ if $i\in V_a$ and zero otherwise.
 Thus, the sum of the coordinates of any $\Dada_i$ is 1, and $\PPP (\Delta_{ai} =1 ) =r_a$.